by Marie Palacios

 Charging a nominal fee ensures that clients buy into the program and they are more likely to follow through on program requirements so that your organization can demonstrate a greater impact!

 This past year, I wrote and received $40,000 worth of small foundation grants to fund a STEAM program for a non-profit that had traditionally provided to the community at no cost.
-In the I indicated that grant dollars would allow the non-profit to offer discounted and free programming to students in our community.
+In the program, I indicated that grant dollars would allow the non-profit to offer discounted and free programming to students in our community.
 This allowed them to generate dollars through service fees but still provided the needed support so they could offer pro-bono programs to their highest need students.
 They went from raising $0 for programs to $8,000 in 9 months!

 Guess what?
 The $8,000 we generated from program fees is unrestricted which means it can be used to offset operating costs and build the program’s capacity!